View 11 Photos

 Breakfast & Dinner

-After breakfast, visit the Botanical Gardens in Peradeniya.
-After exploring a small portion of the 147 acres filled with an amazing variety of plants, trees and flowers, continue to the Pinnawela Elephant Orphanage, where you will see elephants being fed, bathed, and trained by the wildlife authorities.
-In the evening head back to Kandy and visit the Temple of the Tooth Relic in time for the 'Pooja' (religious worship) and a cultural show.
-Dinner and overnight.
+After breakfast, visit the stunning Botanical Gardens in Peradeniya.
+Here, you can explore a small portion of the 147 acres filled with an incredible variety of plants, trees, and flowers, offering a feast for the senses.
+Next, continue to the Pinnawela Elephant Orphanage, where you will witness elephants being fed, bathed, and trained by the wildlife authorities, providing a heartwarming and educational experience.

 Day 8